Food sovereignty in Bolivia: 2009 Constitution

 Food sovereignty was incorporated into the Constitution of Bolivia in 2009 under indigenous president Evo Morales.
 Bolivia follows Venezuela and Ecuador in incorporating food sovereignty into its constitution.
-Food sovereignty is first mentioned in Article 255 in which “Food security and sovereignty for the entire population; the prohibition of importation, production, and commercialization of genetically modified organisms and toxic elements that harm health and the environment” is listed as an guiding principle for all of Bolivia's contracted international relations.
+Food sovereignty is first mentioned in Article 255 in which “Food security and sovereignty for the entire population; the prohibition of importation, production, and commercialization of genetically modified organisms and toxic elements that harm health and the environment” is listed as a guiding principle for all of Bolivia's contracted international relations.
 In Article 309, food sovereignty is listed as an objective with which state enterprises and entities should comply.

 In Article 405, the first of Title III, comprehensive, sustainable rural development is noted as a fundamental priority of the State.
 According to the constitution, the State should prioritize “communitarian economic undertakings and those of the group of rural actors placing emphasis on food security and sovereignty” by the means of five principles.
 These are as follows: